helixscript/AAVengeR/README.md

         └── HXB2.fasta
 ```

-The hmms folder contains hmm profiles created with the [HMMER](http://hmmer.org) software package using either multiple sequence alignments or single DNA sequences as inputs.
+The hmms folder contains hmm profiles created with the [HMMER](http://hmmer.org) software package using either multiple sequence alignments or single DNA sequences as inputs and are intended to
+recognize the ends of integrated DNA elements.
+The file names in this folder are referenced in the [sample configuration file](sampleData.tsv).
+Each profile file has a coresponding settings file
-Each profile file has a coresponding settings file that contains the default parameters for evaulating and scoring the HMM.
+that contains the default parameters for evaulating and scoring the HMM.
 These settings are applied if the the *prepReads_useDefaultHMMsetting* parameter in the main configuration
 file is set to *TRUE* otherwise the HMM parameters in the main configuration file are used.

 Example of an HMM setting file: